bitigloo/bitigloo_free_apps/README.md

 # bitigloo_free_apps
-This repo contains all the free odoo apps designed by Bitigloo Teams.
+This repo contains all the free odoo apps designed by Bitigloo GmbH Teams.